anstrong/CS550/README.md

 # CS550
 This repository is meant to act as a 'storage bin' for the projects I have worked on and completed in CS550.
 Whether or not it's conventional to do so (which it doesn't appear to be), I have the final code for each project on the main page as well as a branch for each project to keep their code and resources separate.
 I guess I could have made folders... but that's boring!

+*I know I was supposed to make a winter-specific repo, but I wanted to combine all of my CS projects into one place for easy access.
+Sorry, it just made more sense to me.*

 [GitHub Quiz Link](https://github.com/anstrong/CS550/blob/master/MA1-%20Github%20Quiz/ReadMe.md)

 ## Projects